Why you need a plan to implement AI now

 A.I. combined with upskilling and strategic planning can future-proof a business, but the future is coming faster than we might think.
 No matter where an organization is in its A.I. adoption journey, it will be extremely important to proactively develop an overarching plan that accurately assesses needs and thoughtfully deploys resources for the best outcomes.

-Sania Khan is the chief economist at Eightfold AI, the AI-powered platform for all talent, and the author of the book Think Like an Economist.
+Sania Khan is the former chief economist at Eightfold AI, the AI-powered platform for all talent, and the author of the book Think Like an Economist.
 She previously worked for the U.S. Bureau of Labor Statistics.

 This article originally appeared on Inc. in June.